yalasoo/tp/docs/UserGuide.md

 <box type="info">
 <strong>Why Different Duplicate Rules?</strong><br>
-• <strong>Colleagues:</strong> In a professional setting, multiple colleagues can have the same name, but each should have their own unique phone number and email address<br>
+• <strong>Colleagues:</strong> In a professional setting, multiple colleagues can have the same name, but each must have both a unique phone number and a unique email address<br>
 • <strong>Students:</strong> Multiple students may share the same emergency contact number (e.g., siblings), but each student should have a unique name-phone combination to distinguish between them
 </box>